 You’ll get bank details for the US, UK, euro area, Australia and New Zealand, to receive fee-free payments from these regions.
-Hold 50+ different currencies, and switch between them using the mid-market exchange rate — and up to 19x cheaper than an alternative like PayPal.
+Hold 40+ different currencies, and switch between them using the mid-market exchange rate.

 Integrate your Wise business account with Xero online accounting, and make it easier than ever to watch your company grow.

 To receive the download link on your email, please enter your email address.
 When you enter your email, you’ll also be signed up to receive the Wise Business newsletter, our free monthly email packed with handy guides and tips on how to grow your business internationally.
 You can unsubscribe at any time.